Dominique Farrugia

 Dominique Farrugia (born 2 September 1962) is a French actor, film director, screenwriter, producer, humorist and comedian.
-He is a member and founder of the group of comedians Les Nuls alongside Alain Chabat, Chantal Lauby and Bruno Carette.
+He is a member and founder of the comedy troupe Les Nuls alongside Alain Chabat, Chantal Lauby and Bruno Carette.

 Life and career

 Farrugia was born in Vichy, France, to a Jewish pied-noir and Maltese family.

 Since the launching of Canal+, in 1984, he works in editing trailers and as a broadcast production assistant on the Tous en scène show.
 Thus he meets Canal+ first weatherman, Alain Chabat, with whom he would form the group of comedians Les Nuls alongside Chantal Lauby and Bruno Carette in 1986.
 In 1987 he is included in the writing of the TV series Objective: nul (7 d'Or for best comedy TV show), the first parody by Les Nuls.
 He hosts a parodic weather forecast in the 'JTN' of 'Nulle part ailleurs' from 1987 to 1988.
 Initially, he did not want to act, but rather write.
 The absence of one of the actors in an episode of Objective: nul accidentally placed him in front of the camera.
 TVN 595, a TV special which was broadcast in October 1988, won the 7 d'Or for best show.
 Les Nuls career lasts until 1992.

 In 1994, La Cité de la peur is released making entries in the French box office.

 After Les Nuls split, Dominique Farrugia starts a film career as a director with Delphine 1, Yvan 0 and Trafic d'influence.
 He subsequently becomes a producer founding the RF2K production company with the actor Olivier Granier.

 In 1997 he founded the cable and satellite TV channel Comédie !, discovering new comic talents such as Les Robins des Bois, Franck Dubosc, Titoff, Kad & Olivier and Jonathan Lambert.

 In April 2001, he created the cable and satellite TV channel Cuisine TV.